telink-semi/telink_b85m_ble_single_connection_sdk/patch_note.md

 * SDK version：telink_B85m_ble_single_connection_sdk_v3.4.2.2_patch_0002.

 ### Bug Fixes
-* Fix an issue: Solve the problem of crystal oscillator stability flag failure.
+* Fix an issue: Solve the problem that the crystal oscillator stability flag fails to cause the crash.
+If the start-up is abnormal, it will restart.
+Use DEEP_ANA_REG0[bit1] to check whether the restart caused by the abnormal start-up has occurred.
+(It has been implemented in the driver layer, and does not require special calls from the application layer.)

 ### BREAKING CHANGES
 * N/A.